The general procedure for declaring a Political Science major is as follows:

 Students may count a limited number of study-abroad courses, transfer courses, and summer courses at other universities towards their major requirements, with the following stipulations:

-- At least six Political Science courses must rostered or explicitly cross-listed by the Political Science Department at Penn.
+- At least six Political Science courses must be rostered or explicitly cross-listed by the Political Science Department at Penn.

 - All 12 courses must be graded and must receive a passing grade (C- or above).